chrizzlyp/Raytracer/readme.md

 - Example 7: ~8× speedup with BVH enabled
 - Example 8: small speedup, since area light sampling and soft shadows dominate the rendering cost

----

-## Scene Description – Example 8

-The rendered image shows a studio-like scene setup:
-- A large textured concrete sphere placed at the center
-- A floor plane and a background wall
-- Two smaller spheres in the foreground:
-  - a glass sphere with **refraction** and partial **reflection**
-  - a mirror sphere with full **reflection**

-Lighting configuration:
-- An **area light** above the scene producing **soft shadows**
-- A **spot light** directed at the main objects
-- Additional fill and rim lights for visual balance

----

-## Notes
-- No external rendering frameworks were used
-- All ray tracing effects were implemented manually
-- Designed for correctness and clarity rather than GPU acceleration

----

-## Author
-Computer Graphics – University Project